jeremenichelli/personal-site/posts/2015-06-11-whats-in-your-head.md

 ### The world wide web is getting mobile

-This one is pretty new, the **viewport** tag indicates how a mobile device will render your site.
+This one is pretty new, the `viewport` tag indicates how a mobile device will render your site.
 Modern devices have a lot of pixels.
 To show visible and sharp content they take more pixels to form only one pixel from your page.
 Confusing?
-I suggest you <a href="https://developer.mozilla.org/en/docs/Mozilla/Mobile/Viewport_meta_tag" target="_blank">read the article the folks from Mozilla Developer Network wrote</a> that contains a pretty good explanation on how this works.
+I suggest you read [the article the folks in Mozilla Developer Network](//developer.mozilla.org/en/docs/Mozilla/Mobile/Viewport_meta_tag) which contains a pretty good explanation on how this works.

 The standard is to indicate the width of the viewport, the height, and the initial scale of the rendering.
 It's not an impossible scenario but it's weird to set the height of the viewport because usually web sites content grow vertically.
-The most usual configuration is to set the width as the device width and an initial scale of **1**.
+The most usual configuration is to set the width as the device width and an initial scale of `1`.
 You can also indicate a maximum scale though the user will not be able to pinch and zoom which can compromise accessibility.

 Now, let's update our head tag.